EricMFink/PRcasebook/_pages/Part1.md

 ### Adoption of the Model Rules

 States adopted the structure of the model rules fairly quickly.
-Today, almost all states’ disciplinary rules follow the numbering system of the Model Rules.
-The content of state rules varies, so it’s important to follow the law of your jurisdiction.{% marginnote "margin-note-id" "The NC Rules of Professional Conduct are available [here]({{ site.baseurl }}/NCRPC)." %} Since the Model Rules of Professional Conduct have been so influential, lawyers can look to these Model Rules just like they might look to other uniform laws or model acts.
+Today, almost all states' disciplinary rules follow the numbering system of the Model Rules.
+The content of state rules varies, so it's important to follow the law of your jurisdiction.{% marginnote "margin-note-id" "The NC Rules of Professional Conduct are available [here]({{ site.baseurl }}/NCRPC)." %} Since the Model Rules of Professional Conduct have been so influential, lawyers can look to these Model Rules just like they might look to other uniform laws or model acts.

 <div markdown="block" class="casebook-questions">